yangshun/cs3217-problem-sets-writeup/public/ps/PS4/PS4.md

 - Your project should build without errors or warnings.
 - Your project should run without crashing.
 - You have implemented required features.
+- Your code should be written neatly and have a consistent coding style.
 - Your game engine works.
 By this, we mean that the bubbles interact with each other and exhibit the desired behaviours.

 ### Mode of Submission ###